Miami vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 - Virginia Tech has four wins against the spread in 10 games this year.

-- When Virginia Tech churns out over 408.1 yards, the team is 2-1 against the spread and 2-1 overall.
+- Virginia Tech is 2-1 against the spread and 2-1 overall when the team totals over 408.1 yards.

-- The Hokies have turned the ball over one more time (10 total) than the Hurricanes have forced a turnover (9) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.